nsensfel/git-submodules/README.md

 * `add` Modifies `.gitsubmodules` to register or update the description of the selected submodules and/or paths.
 Said paths are added to `.gitignore` if not already present.
-* `check` Prints information about any mismatch between the submodules' description and their clone within the working tree.
+* `status` Prints information about any mismatch between the submodules' description and their clone within the working tree.
 * `update-desc` Updates `.gitsubmodules` so that each submodule's description matches its clone within the working tree.
 Their paths are added to